 Plantar warts can easily spread from place to place, both on the same person and from person to person.
 Avoid walking around barefoot to reduce your risk of contracting this viral infection.
 You can wear flip-flops while using shower facilities in locker rooms or hospitals.
 Never touch a plantar wart on yourself or someone else; instead, see a podiatrist promptly.
 Keep your feet as clean and dry as possible.
 If you tend to sweat from the feet excessively, you may wish to change your socks several times during the day, especially in hot weather.

-There are a variety of foot conditions which a podiatrist can treat, including flatfoot.
-If you are suffering from foot pain on a regular basis, particularly pain around your heel or arch, you may have flatfeet.
+There are a variety of foot conditions that a podiatrist can treat, including flatfoot.
+If you are suffering from foot pain on a regular basis, particularly pain around your heel or arch, you may have flat feet.
 Talk to your foot surgeon in Sugar Land about your symptoms, and read the answers to the following questions to find out more about flatfoot and how surgery can help.

 What Is Flatfoot?

 Feet that have low arches are considered flat.
 If you have flat feet, you may notice that the entire sole of each foot touches the floor when you are standing.
 While some individuals with flatfeet experience no symptoms, others experience pain that can make activities such as running and playing sports more difficult.
 Flatfeet may be a hereditary condition that results in the arches not fully developing during childhood, or it can develop as the result of an injury or wear and tear with age.
 Even if you do not experience foot pain due to flat feet, you may develop problems with your ankles and knees due to the misalignment of your legs.